Why You Should Design Your Own Bondage Accessories

 Nick Hawk GIGOLO Keyless Cuffs

-While these specific cuffs are no longer available, you can find similar sliding styles on rope cuffs and zip ties.
+While these specific cuffs are no longer available, you can find similar sliding styles on rope cuffs.

 Let me preface this by saying, WTF “Gigolo?”
 That’s not sexy.
 That’s not a selling point.
 What is wrong with the branding here?